altocodenl/tagaway/readme.md

          [Redis, 'smembers', 'shm:' + rq.user.username],
 ```

-If the user sent no tags, we set a variable `allMode` to denote that we want all possible pictures.
+If the user sent no tags, we set a variable `allMode` to denote that we want all possible pivs.

 ```javascript
          function (s) {